jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01c.md

 ## Civilization

 A state can become a civilization if it adopts an ideology.
+The physical manifestations that a state is capable of ideology is when they have all of the following:

+1. Dress -- This represents a refined culture
+2. Script -- This represents communication and knowledge
+3. The wheel -- This represents technology
+4. Agriculture -- This represents food production and continuity

-We define an ideolgoy as a belief system that has a central idea.
+We define an ideology as a belief system that has a central idea.
 For example:
 - Nazi ideology is based on the supremacy of the Aryans
 - Islamic ideology is based on Prophet Mohammad being the Messenger of God
 - Confucian ideology is based on Confucius' policies and rituals